NAPA & GPC – A Shared History

 GPC Acquires General Automotive Parts Corp.

-In 1982 Genuine bought General Automotive Parts Corp. of Dallas in a stock swap valued at about $250 million.
+In 1982, GPC bought General Automotive Parts Corp. of Dallas in a stock swap valued at about $250 million.
 General Auto had stores in 12 states in the southwest, north, and central regions of the United States.

 EIS, Inc. and UAP Inc. Acquired

-Genuine entered a new, and potentially higher growth, line of business through the July 1998 acquisition of EIS, Inc., a distributor of electrical and electronic materials, in a deal valued at about $180 million.
-In December 1998 Genuine spent about $231 million to buy the 80 percent of Montreal-based UAP Inc. that it did not already own.
+GPC entered a new line of business through the July 1998 acquisition of EIS, Inc., a distributor of electrical and electronic materials, in a deal valued at about $180 million.
+In December 1998, GPC spent about £231 million to buy the remaining 80% of Montreal-based UAP Inc. that it did not already own.

 Johnson Industries, Inc. Acquired